nrwl/nx/docs/shared/recipes/repo-types/package-based-in-integrated.md

 A package-based project in an integrated repository is a project that has at least one of these characteristics:

-1. Maintains its own dependencies with a separate package.json file
+1. Maintains its own dependencies with a separate `package.json` file
-2. Runs tasks without the use of an Nx plugin
+2. Defines tasks in a `package.json` file that don't use Nx executors
-3. Scaffolds code without the use of Nx generators

 For this example, we'll implement all three, but you can also have a project that has only one of these characteristics and falls back to an integrated style for the others.